OpenActTexts/OpenActTexts.github.io/README.md

 *Loss Data Analytics* is an interactive, online, freely available text.
 * The online version contains many interactive objects (quizzes, computer demonstrations, interactive graphs, video, and the like) to promote deeper learning.
 * A subset of the book is available for offline reading in pdf and EPUB formats.
 * One day, we hope that the online text will be available in multiple languages to promote access to a worldwide audience.
-(Hablas Español?
-For spanish-speaking students, [eleven chapters and four appendices have been translated](https://ewfrees.github.io/Loss-Data-Analytics-Spanish/) by the actuarial group at the Universitat de Barcelona.)
+(Habla Español?
+For spanish-speaking students, [most of the book bas translated](https://openacttexts.github.io/LDASpanish/), primarily by the actuarial group at the Universitat de Barcelona.)

 ### An Open Book
 An up to date version of the book is available in three formats, html, pdf, and epub.